-We work to offer a compelling employee value proposition to support our employees' well-being and reward strong performance.
+We work to offer a compelling employee value proposition to reward strong performance and support our employees' professional development and well-being.
 Our pay for performance compensation philosophy is designed to reward employees for performance and to align employee interests with the firm's long-term growth and with our shareholders.
-All of our employees are granted stock through a range of equity-based compensation programs, including our One

-Apollo stock program.
+All of our employees are granted stock through a range of equity-based compensation programs, including our One Apollo stock program.
 Our benefits programs are intended to support our employees and their families, and include healthcare, wellness initiatives, retirement programs, paid time off and family leave.